 Nasal resistance |

-How much the nose airway resists airflow (higher resistance = harder to breathe through nose). |
+How much the nasal airway resists airflow (higher resistance = harder to breathe through the nose). |

 Barrier dressing |

-A bandage or pad used to protect skin from damage, often by device or moisture. |
+A bandage or pad used to protect skin from damage, often caused by devices or moisture. |

 Prototype |

-A first or trial model, used to test if something works before mass production. |
+A first or trial model used to test if something works before mass production. |

-How to Choose a Good Nose Bandage (“bandages for nose”)
+How to Choose a Good Nose Bandage

-- Fit & design: Does it cover the right areas?
-Ear loops or behind‐head straps help keep it secure.
-One size fits most is good if you want convenience.
+- Fit and design: Does it cover the right areas?
+Ear loops or behind-head straps help keep it secure.
+“One size fits most” can be convenient.

 - Absorbency: How well the pad absorbs blood, fluid, or wound exudate.

-MedCart Featured Products: Comparison & Fit
+MedCart Featured Products: Comparison and Fit

 Product |